California Transparency in Supply Chains Act

 UPDATING, ACCESSING AND/OR DELETING PERSONAL DATA

-Future, current and former employees should promptly inform the Company when changes occur in the Personal Information provided so the Company can maintain accurate Personal Data.
+Future, current and former employees, or their Authorized Agent (natural person or a business entity registered with the Secretary of State to conduct business in California that a consumer has authorized to act on their behalf subject to the requirements set forth in section 7063 of the CCPA Final Regulations Text) should promptly inform the Company when changes occur in the Personal Information provided so the Company can maintain accurate Personal Data.
 The Company reserves the right to maintain Personal Data previously submitted in historical archives after an update or change has been made to Personal Information.

 Future and current employees can access and change their Personal Information through the Company’s electronic access system (Paycom).
 They may also contact the Human Resources Department to submit changes and request a copy of Personal Information previously provided.

 Future and current employees can submit request to delete Personal Data, if the data is no longer necessary to comply with legal requests, investigations and/or any applicable statute, law, rule or regulation.
-To submit a request to delete Personal Data, applicants, current and/or former employees can email their request to firstname.lastname@example.org.
+To submit a request to delete Personal Data, applicants, current and/or former employees, or their Authorized Agent, can email their request to firstname.lastname@example.org.